Don't go lonewolf

 Going ‘lone wolf’ by wandering off from your mates can lead to trouble.

 Drinking alcohol can make us more vulnerable or prone to accidents.
-The more you drink, the less you’ll be able to spot dangerous situations or do something risky.
+The more you drink, the less you’ll be able to spot dangerous situations so you're more likely to do something risky.

 How does alcohol affect you?